lebalz/mysql-global-covid19-db/README.md

 # [MySQL DB](db_mysql.sql)

 This database is for an educational purpose.
-Since the students don't know yet about joining tables, the table **reports** is not normalized and contains the redundant column "continent" fro the moment.
+Since the students don't know yet about joining tables, the table **reports** is not normalized and contains the redundant column "continent" for the moment.

 ## Tables